tlayh/velociParser/Readme.md

 The parameter cache is set to true for default.
 It will write some files on your disk.
 It will refresh the files after 10 minutes.
 If the parameter is set to false, everything is scanned again.

-Order value can be rank or track, but track is the default
+Order value can be rank or track, but rank is the default

+Another example, scannig the tracks for all VRL Tracks, oder by track

+    go run VelociParser.go -filter=VRL -orderBy=track

 ### Validate if all tracks are in the config.yml